HydroponicAdvice.comUpdated July 2026

 Take Our Quiz

 Six pods, 20 watts, 12-inch maximum plant height.
-The Harvest is the right countertop garden for the herb grower who doesn't need anything beyond that specification.
+The Harvest is the right countertop garden for the herb grower who does not need anything beyond that.

-The 20-watt full-spectrum LED runs automatically on a 16-hour light cycle: on at dawn, off at night.
-No programming required; the timer is built in from the moment you plug it in.
-Light intensity is adequate for herbs and compact lettuce varieties.
-Basil is ready to start harvesting in four weeks from germination.
-Mint and chives establish quickly and keep producing for months.
-Butterhead lettuce comes in three to four weeks and regrows after cutting.
-For this category of crops, the 20-watt output is genuinely sufficient.
+The 20-watt full-spectrum LED runs automatically on a 16-hour cycle: on at dawn, off at night.
+No programming, the timer is built in from the moment you plug it in.
+Light intensity is fine for herbs and compact lettuce.
+Basil starts giving you cuttings about four weeks from germination.
+Mint and chives establish fast and keep producing for months.
+Butterhead lettuce comes in around three to four weeks and regrows after cutting.
+For this class of crops, 20 watts is genuinely enough.

-Water capacity is 0.7 gallons.
-At that volume, top-ups happen roughly once a week (less for seedlings, more in summer when plants are actively growing).
-Adding nutrients takes two weeks between doses following the included guide.
-There's no reminder system beyond the small indicator light on the unit itself.
+Water capacity is 0.7 gallons, so top-ups land about once a week, less for seedlings, more in summer.
+Nutrients go in every couple of weeks per the included guide.
+There is no reminder beyond the small indicator light on the unit.

-What owners consistently report: reliable herb growth with minimal intervention, satisfaction with the app-free simplicity (no account to create, no connectivity troubleshooting), and occasional frustration with the 12-inch limit when they try to push into larger plants.
-The most common complaint isn't a flaw.
-People eventually want more growing space than six pods provides.
+What owners consistently report: reliable herb growth with almost no intervention, real satisfaction with the app-free simplicity (no account, no connectivity to troubleshoot), and the occasional gripe about the 12-inch ceiling when they try to push into bigger plants.
+That last one is not a fault.
+People simply end up wanting more room than six pods gives them.

-Growing in cycles extends what the Harvest delivers beyond what the pod count suggests.
-Basil and lettuce finish in four to six weeks, freeing pods for a fresh planting.
-With staggered starts (some pods seeded two or three weeks after the first) you get a near-continuous harvest rather than everything finishing at once.
-Most Harvest owners settle into a rhythm of one or two basil pods, two of mint or cilantro, and the remaining two rotating through lettuce or seasonal herbs.
-That pattern runs well on autopilot and keeps the counter productive year-round without any extra effort.
+Growing in cycles stretches what the Harvest delivers well past what the pod count suggests.
+Basil and lettuce finish in four to six weeks, freeing pods for a fresh sowing.
+Stagger your starts and you get a near-continuous harvest instead of everything maturing at once.
+Most Harvest owners settle into a rhythm of a couple of basil pods, two of mint or cilantro, and the rest rotating through lettuce or seasonal herbs.
+That runs on autopilot and keeps the counter productive all year.

 AeroGarden